hklcf/Adhell3/README.md

 ### Override default host with your own compiled host
 * Put `default.host` in `app.properties`, e.g. `default.host=https://gitlab.com/fusionjack/hosts/raw/master/hosts`

-## Prerequisite for using Adhell3
-You need an ELM Development license key in order to use Adhell3. <br/>
-You need to enroll as a developer in order to get this license.
-As for developer, the license needs to be renewed every 3 months.<br/>
-When you receive a mail about license expiration, you usually cannot generate a new key immediately and you need to wait for some days.</br>
-During this time, Adhell3 is still working properly.
-Adhell3 will show an activation dialog if the key cannot be used anymore.
-This time you should be able to generate a new key.

-- Enroll as a developer with this link: https://seap.samsung.com/enrollment
-- Generate a license key from this EXACT link: https://seap.samsung.com/license-keys/generate/edu
-- Give an alias name, e.g. test
-- Click on `Generate License Key`

 ## Credits
 * Adhell3 is based on FiendFyre's Adhell2 which is heavily modified by me.<br/>